8.5" x 11"

 Get Instant access

 This specification is available for purchase in the following bundles:

-Use this CSI 3-part SimpleSpecs™ master specification to specify panelized or composite sheet form bentonite waterproofing at below-grade, under the slab, and split slab construction.
+Use this 3-part SimpleSpecs™ specification template to specify panelized or composite sheet form bentonite waterproofing at below-grade, under the slab, and split slab construction.

 Related SimpleSpecs™ master specifications:

 - 07 13 13 – Bituminous Sheet Waterproofing

 - 07 14 13 – Hot Fluid-Applied Waterproofing

 - 07 14 16 – Cold Fluid-Applied Waterproofing